Pathways Issue 5

 4. Allergies and Blood Type

-If you have allergies to foods or medications, your emergency contacts should know so that they can alert medical professionals if you are unable to do so.
+If you have allergies to food or medications, your emergency contacts should know so they can alert medical professionals if you are unable to do so.
 It is also a good idea to provide your emergency contacts with a record of your blood type in case of emergency.

 5. The Care of Your Dependents and Pets